-Indeed that home and office laser engraving became much easier nowadays.
+Home and office laser engraving became much easier nowadays thanks to affordable laser machines.

 In some cases, a laser engraver might prove to be the most advantageous manufacturing technology for your specific application.